-While expanding a single food truck into a fleet is the goal of many food truck owners, it’s not a simple task.
-Running multiple food trucks involves creating a simplified management process, delegating responsibilities to truck managers and building a team to handle the demands of daily operations.
+While expanding a single truck into a fleet of food truck is the goal of many vendors, it’s not a simple task.
+Running a fleet of food trucks involves creating a simplified management process, delegating responsibilities to truck managers and building a team to handle the demands of daily operations.

 Success in expansion of your mobile food business depends on the building on your food truck concept and not in the truck.
 Mobile food vendors who prefer greeting customers or preparing food must first devote time to organizing a standard process that addresses most of the food truck business duties and hiring the right people to undertake these jobs.
 Simplified management strategies include the following ideas:

 - Subscribe to a multiple-unit POS system that handles the demands of running multiple food trucks smoothly.

 - Use of common ingredients and menus in all trucks so that managers can use standardized inventory and costing systems.

 - Special menu items can be produced in your commissary and distributed to all of the trucks (unless of course your fleet will be in cities far away from each other).

 - Take advantage of local sourcing and warehouse-type stores for buying inventory by using a van to make regular or daily trips and deliveries to each food truck commissary.

 - Use electronic communications to speed decisions and collaborate among separate trucks.

 Create systems that handle every aspect of food truck management.
 Unified systems can handle hiring, inventory control, training, establishing employee conduct, dealing with customer complaints, filing reports and assigning responsibilities for food preparation, service, truck safety, cleaning and maintenance.